Pros and Cons of Life Insurance with a Long Term Care Rider

 Current costs for long term care facilities can run anywhere between $80,000 - $150,000 annually in a semi-private or private nursing home.

 If you calculate that figure with the average stay of approximately 3 years, it comes to quite a significant sum.

 So...it makes sense to consider purchasing a life insurance policy with long term care benefits if you don’t have other plans in place.

 But, as any independent agent here at JRC will tell you, you have to be very cautious about the type of long term care coverage you buy.

 Why?
 The reason being, there are many different types of long term coverage products and the prices and pitfalls that accompany them may be considerable.

 Here’s what we'll cover in this post:

 There are essentially 3 ways you can buy long term coverage.
 These include:

-To be honest, there are not many pros to discuss when it comes these policies and most analysts suggest you should avoid stand alone policies altogether.
+The truth is, there are not many pros to discuss when it comes these policies, and most analysts suggest you should avoid stand alone policies altogether.
 The following drawbacks include:

 However, even if you opt for the annuity or hybrid long term care insurance products, we must stress again that these products vary quite significantly in regard to offerings and cost.
 Don’t just jump on the bandwagon and buy the first product that you look at.